 Everything is good in its place.
 And there are those who does not deserve any place at all.
 One might admit that science would profit from a wide enough number of samples.
 A more developed science must rather collect the basic principles, to be able to produce anything needed in piece, for a particular task.
 A scientific portrait of a dinosaur is better than the dinosaur in person.
 The theory and history of capitalism will do much better than the capitalist reality.
 The cabinets of curiosities will pass away; virtual reality is to entirely replace them.
 And let us live by the law of the new time.

 In abstraction, say, industrial cattle breeding is not too attractive, indeed.
 The right question is: who would consider it harmful and why?
 On the Earth, millions suffer from hunger; do you mean that they are not allowed to eat?
 Or, do you keep them just for diversity, to please the rich with the feeling of their exclusivity, on such a background?
 You don't like the destructive influence of agriculture on the biosphere and climate; alright, just provide a full-fledged replacement, so that everybody on the planet (literally: everybody!) could get everything they need for a full-blooded life and creative work.
-Until then, you have no moral right to through any appeals, just calling the poor back to the caves.
+Until then, you have no moral right to through any appeals, just driving the poor back to the caves.

 As long as we are tied to our biological bodies, we'll eat somebody, and clash with somebody.
 Someday, we'll manage to dump that wasteful and immoral stockbreeding in favor of industrial tissue nurture; still, such artificial meat will yet be living cells, albeit produced in a milder manner.
 Virtually, food can be synthesized from non-organic materials from scratch; this does not change the very mode of our metabolism.
 Quite probably, future generations will entirely stop eating, transforming themselves into robots.
 Such bodies are to be indifferent to any insects, at last.
 With all that, the society is to stay, and it must impose certain restrictions anyway.

 The propaganda of biodiversity is a part of a wider program of massive brainwashing.
 The capital needs markets, and there are no markets without a consumer.
-Now, one can be inclined to buying something either if the thing is good for something or, at least, not so bad as other similar things.
+Now, one can be inclined to buying something either if the thing is good for something or, at least, not as bad as other similar things.
 This is what a capitalist considers the least while launching a production project.
 The prospects of easy gain on the expense of the others absolutely dominates over the necessity of satisfying any public need.
 It's an open secret from the very beginning; however, people have no choice, and one has to take the possible instead of the right.
 Some portion of the purchased can yet be adjusted to the needs; buying most other things, we only demonstrate our belonging to a particular culture, just to fool the big brother, who would otherwise suspect too much freethinking and punish the trouble-rousers depriving them of that little they could probably get so far.
 Eventually, the gray sky makes wear, and nobody wants anything at all.
 How a capitalist could cope with that?
 Good deeds are, of course, out of question.
 So, they take a piece of old shit, repaint it (or, more often, just change the wrap), and offer to the admittedly naive street-walker under the guise of the latest hit of the industry.
 The more such merchandising, the more junk on the counters; this is proudly called abundance, the thing the lapdog propagandists of capitalism use to shove in our mugs.
 In meanwhile, the dreary consumer has to waste hours pacing to and thro along the garbage-loaded stands, to finally take, with a deep sigh, just something, not entirely dreadful.
 A seditious thought may visit the most spirited heads: why do we need all that? why not stop overproduction of the unneeded and content ourselves with producing really useful things?
-The rebellion can be nipped in the bud with the same well-seasoned techniques: 1) declare that the market is a natural state of a human (already identified with animals, as above), and 2) proclaim the ultimate value of market diversity for preserving the global economic stability, that is, to prevent the well-being of those who are quite well from an incidental deterioration (god forbid!).
+The rebellion can be nipped in the bud with the same well-seasoned techniques: 1) declare that the market is a natural state of a human (already identified with animals, as above), and 2) proclaim the ultimate value of market diversity for preserving the global economic stability, that is, to prevent the well-being of those who are quite well from any incidental deterioration (god forbid!).
 Another aspect of the economic diversity is all about the relative nature of prosperity.
 Yes, we hate the ugly life we draw; but there are those who live mush worse!
 So, just shut up and don't think of straightening things up.
 For those who are nearly bursting, the freedom of blether, an authorized diversity of opinions, where any outstanding thought is to drown, like in a filthy bog.
-The world of the universal abstract diversity will always be governed by the wild fortuity; in that wild nature, anybody is to kill somebody else, and to be murdered in the end.
+The world of the universal abstract diversity will always be governed by the wild fortuity; in that wild nature, everybody is to kill somebody else, and to be murdered in the end.
 That is how it was since the dawn of time; that is how in will be forever.
 It is this wild truth that the practicing ecologists are to plant in the people's heads.
-They are just like us, and they could occupy themselves with something less devastating; unfortunately, as they have become the hirelings of the capital, they are obliged to fight any reason, and primarily, the reason on their own.
+They are just like us, and they could occupy themselves with something less devastating; unfortunately, as they have become the hirelings of the capital, they are obliged to fight any reason at all, and primarily, the reason on their own.